 Please note this is a flexible itinerary which may need to be adjusted dependent on arrival / departure times, weather conditions and more importantly, the most up to date bird news!

 Leader: Will Wagstaff

-Included in cost: Accommodation in twin en-suite rooms, breakfast and dinner starting with dinner on day 1 until breakfast on day 8, a total of 4 inter-island returns, mini pelagic boat trip, taxis if used on St Mary’s and services of leaders.
+Included in cost: Accommodation in twin en-suite rooms, breakfast and dinner starting with dinner on day 1 until breakfast on day 8, a total of 4 inter-island returns, mini pelagic boat trip and services of leaders.

 Not included in cost: Travel to / from St Mary’s, lunches, drinks, and travel insurance.

 Accommodation: A very comfortable hotel on St Mary’s.